GNOME/librsvg/devel-docs/security.rst

 Security considerations for Cairo
 ---------------------------------

-Cairo is easy to crash if given coordinates that fall outside the range of its 24.8 fixed-point numbers.
-Librsvg is working on mitigating this.
+Cairo versions before 1.17.0 are easy to crash if given coordinates that fall outside the range of its 24.8 fixed-point numbers.
+Please make sure that you use librsvg with Cairo 1.17.0 or newer.

+The first version of librsvg to require at least Cairo 1.17.0 is librsvg 2.56.90 (development), or librsvg 2.57.0 (stable).

 Security considerations for gdk-pixbuf
 --------------------------------------